 From this realization, the scholarship program and its 10 by 5 Initiative were created, seeking 10 companies to give $5,000 each.
 Inaugural scholarship partners included E. & J. Gallo Winery, PepsiCo, Ryder, Enterprise, Dell Technologies and ALKU.

 The scholarships are intended for ethnically and racially underrepresented students.
-Haslam’s Office of Diversity and Community Relations (ODCR) helped to establish evaluation criteria for applicants based on academic performance, leadership and community service experience, with each sponsor setting its own criteria as well.
+Haslam’s Office of Access and Community Connections (OACC) helped to establish evaluation criteria for applicants based on academic performance, leadership and community service experience, with each sponsor setting its own criteria as well.
 The office serves as part of the scholarship selection committee and assists with marketing and advertising the opportunity to students.

 “Representation is essential in regard to showcasing diverse groups of business professionals and leaders,” he says.
 “Students are able to view themselves in leadership and management positions within leading organizations and companies that serve the global marketplace.”

 The majority of students in the scholarship program are from Haslam, but the program is open to students from other UT colleges.
 Tasimba Jonga, a senior studying chemical engineering and economics who was named one of the university’s Torchbearers for 2022, has received diversity scholarships from E. & J. Gallo and Dell Technologies.